aashari/boilerplate-bun-restapi/README.md

 # Boilerplate REST API using Bun

-This repository contains a beginner-friendly boilerplate for building a REST API using the [Bun](https://bun.sh/) runtime, an alternative to Node.js designed to be faster and more efficient.
+This repository contains a professional boilerplate for building a REST API using the [Bun](https://bun.sh/) runtime, an alternative to Node.js designed to be faster and more efficient.
 The project is structured using `Elysia`, a minimalist web framework for Bun, and `mongoose` for MongoDB object modeling.

-## 🌟 What This Project Does
+## Overview

-This project provides a complete and ready-to-use REST API that manages authors and their blog posts.
+This project provides a complete, production-ready REST API that manages authors and their blog posts.
 It demonstrates:

-- How to build a REST API with modern technologies
+- Modern REST API architecture with TypeScript
-- How to connect to a MongoDB database and model data
+- MongoDB integration with Mongoose
-- How to structure a project with clear separation of concerns
+- Clean project structure with separation of concerns
-- How to handle errors and API responses properly
+- Robust error handling and response standardization

-Perfect for beginners who want to learn API development or experienced developers looking to try Bun!
+Suitable for both learning purposes and as a foundation for production applications.

-## ✨ Features
+## Features

 - **Bun Runtime**: Ultra-fast JavaScript runtime as an alternative to Node.js
 - **Elysia Framework**: Lightweight and fast web framework for handling HTTP requests